Apply To CCPA Today

 Video Auditions

-Get an taste of the CCPA experience by accessing this online acting course, hosted by none other than CCPA’s Managing Artistic Director Caleb Marshall, where he shares his process to unlock impulse, activate the emotional system, ground you in the moment and come from a truthful place.
+Get an taste of the CCPA experience.
+See a video starring former students with an overview of what it’s like to train at CCPA, then watch this online acting course, hosted by CCPA’s former Managing Artistic Director Caleb Marshall, where he shares his process to unlock impulse, activate the emotional system, ground you in the moment and come from a truthful place.

 Admission Requirements